Upcoming RMN - 11 June 2026

 South East Water (SEW)

-As Enterprise Records Manager at SEW, Paula is dedicated to ensuring that information is well-governed, secure, and easily accessible.
-In an era defined by rapid advancements in AI, effective management of public records throughout their entire life-cycle - from creation and capture through to disposal - has never been more critical.
+As the Enterprise Records Manager at SEW, Paula is dedicated to ensuring that information is well-governed, secure and easily accessible.
+In an era defined by rapid advancements in AI, effective management of public records throughout their entire life-cycle - from creation and capture, through to disposal - has never been more critical.

-SEW has undertaken significant work to remediate both our digital and physical records, laying a strong foundation for responsible and future-focused AI adoption.
-As part of this journey, Paula will be sharing the processes implemented to support the remediation efforts, with the hope that their experience can assist and inspire other organisations embarking on similar paths.
+SEW has undertaken significant work to remediate both digital and physical records, laying a strong foundation for responsible and future-focused AI adoption.
+As part of this journey, Paula will be sharing the processes implemented to support remediation efforts, with the hope that SEW's experience can assist and inspire other organisations embarking on similar paths.

 City of Greater Geelong